Airbus names Mhun as next programs chief

 He began his career in engineering at the now defunct French airline UTA and followed it into Air France when UTA was absorbed into the French national carrier in the early 1990s.

+Evrard is credited with the execution of two of Europe’s most ambitious aerospace projects, the Storm Shadow/SCALP cruise missile and A350 jetliner, with relatively few delays compared to past programs such as the A380 superjumbo.

+He had been due to retire earlier in 2018 but agreed to stay until year end, along with Chief Operating Officer Tom Williams, in order to tackle recent industrial and supplier problems.

-Reporting by Tim Hepher, Editing by Inti Landauro
+Reporting by Tim Hepher, Editing by Inti Landauro and Laurence Frost